ballerina-attic/ballerina-honeycomb/README.md

         http:Response response = new;
         json result = {};

-        // Self defined span for observability purposes. int|error firstSpan = observe:startSpan("First span");
+        // Self-defined span for observability purposes.
+        int|error firstSpan = observe:startSpan("First span");
-        // Request made for obtaining marks of the student with the respective studentId to marks Service. var requestReturn = marksServiceEP->get("/marks/getMarks/" + untaint studentId);
+        // Request to be sent to the to marks Service for obtaining the marks of the student with the respective studentId. var requestReturn = marksServiceEP->get("/marks/getMarks/" + untaint studentId);
         if (requestReturn is error) {
-            log:printError("Error in fetching marks from the marks system", err = requestReturn);
+            log:printError("Error in fetching marks from the system.", err = requestReturn);
         } else {
             var msg = requestReturn.getJsonPayload();
             if (msg is error) {
-                log:printError("Error in extracting JSON from the response", err = msg);
+                log:printError("Error in extracting the JSON payload from the response", err = msg);
             } else {
                 result = msg;
             }